aristanetworks/anta/docs/security-advisory-reports.md

 Security advisory reports combine device test results with published advisory metadata.
 The advisory result answers whether the complete advisory affects a device, while detailed results preserve the conclusions and evidence for individual issues.

+## Markdown report

+The Markdown report supports flattened and expanded device findings.
+Flattened output is the default and renders one row per device with the authoritative parent advisory result and its issue-attributed messages.

+Expanded output follows the regular ANTA Markdown parent/child layout:

+- The parent row contains the device, test description, authoritative advisory result, and a summary of its detailed findings.
+- Each indented `├──` or `└──` row represents one detailed issue assessment emitted by the test.
+- `Description` identifies the issue, `CVE(s)` lists its explicit CVE associations, and `Result` and `Messages` contain its final semantic conclusion and decisive device evidence.
+- One issue may cover multiple CVEs or have no CVE association.
+Multiple independent issues associated with the same CVE remain separate rows.
+- When the test emits no detailed issue assessments, expanded output contains only the parent row.

+Expansion changes only presentation.
+It does not recalculate the parent advisory result or create findings for CVEs that the test did not assess independently.

 ## CSV report

 The security advisory CSV uses one row for one reported finding and CVE association.
 Consumers do not need to know whether a test produced a detailed issue result internally: the `Result` column always contains the most specific result available for that row.